OrzGeeker/OrzMC/README.md

 # Tips

-This is not a game for one player, so you should invited someone you like to make you guys own beautiful world!!!
+This is not a game for one player, so you should invit someone you like to make you guys own beautiful world!!!

 # Video Introduction